johntiger1/vaal_querying/notes.md

+# April 29
+Working on getting the environment assumptions oF RL working!
+In particular: we need to RESET the environment to some original baseline EACH TIME!

+# April 28
+Got the policy gradient (correct implementation working).

     # one other thing: doing a value network, or framing it as a regression problem
             # RL seems like the wrong formulation to do AL.